Taywee/args/README.md

 * Lets you decide not to allow separate-argument value flags or joined ones (like disallowing `--foo bar`, requiring `--foo=bar`, or the inverse, or the same for short options).
-* Allows you to create subparsers, reusing arguments for multiple commands and refactoring your command logic to function or lambda
+* Allows you to create subparsers, to reuse arguments for multiple commands and to refactor your command's logic to a function or lambda
 * Allows one value flag to take a specific number of values (like `--foo first second`, where --foo slurps both arguments).
 * Allows you to have value flags only optionally accept values